InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/admin-nfs-configuration.rst

 This is an XYZ instance type with Floating IP ``130.246.213.182`` that has two attached volumes that act as roots for the respective cluster's NFS provisioner.
+All application-based NFS volumes (the Kubernetes **Persistent Volume Claims**) are served from one of the devices (one device dedicated to the development cluster and one for production cluster).

+Two more volumes are used to provide static exports for the production media and database replicas.

+..  image:: images/frag-travis/frag-travis.014.png

-A third attached volume is used to provide static exports for the production media and database replicas.
-An AWX job launches a CronJob that replicates the production media (using rsync) and database (using pg_dump) to these static volumes.
+An AWX job launches a CronJob that replicates the production media (using rsync) and database (using pg_dump) to the static volumes.
 These replicas form the basis of the re-import into the Staging stack and any User stack that requires them.